Posted on

 1. Botox Injections Are Painful

-2. Botox Can Only Be Used to Improve facial Wrinkle and Lines
+2. Botox Can Only Be Used to Improve Facial Wrinkles and Lines

 3. Botox Injections Cause a Frozen Face

-It is commonly assumed that Botox injections can cause you to look like you have a frozen face as you will lose the ability to make facial expressions and show emotions.
+It is commonly assumed that Botox injections can cause you to look like you have a frozen face, as you will lose the ability to make facial expressions and show emotions.
 This is not true, as long as the Botox is administered by an experienced physician.
-The injections will only relax the muscles in the treated area, leaving you with the full range of expressions including your ability to frown, smile, look surprised and so on, just with less wrinkles and lines!
+The injections will only relax the muscles in the treated area, leaving you with the full range of expressions, including your ability to frown, smile, look surprised and so on, just with fewer wrinkles and lines!

 4. Botox Injections Are Harmful

 Even though Botox is derived from a purified protein of the toxin that causes Botulism, it is not harmful or toxic.
-The treatment itself is utilised to treat an array of medical conditions as well as a cosmetic treatment.
-As a medical-grade treatment, Botox has been approved by Health Canada and the FDA of medical and cosmetic use for over 25 years.
+The treatment itself is utilized to treat an array of medical conditions as well as a cosmetic treatment.
+As a medical-grade treatment, Botox has been approved by Health Canada and the FDA for medical and cosmetic use for over 25 years.

 5. Wrinkles Will Get Worse After Botox Injections

-One of the most common misconceptions is that once you have had Botox injections, you cannot stop as your skin will wrinkle more than it did previously.
-This is not the case, if you do not continue with Botox you can expect your skin to slowly look as it did previous to the injections, no better or worse.
+One of the most common misconceptions is that once you have had Botox injections, you cannot stop, as your skin will wrinkle more than it did previously.
+This is not the case; if you do not continue with Botox, you can expect your skin to slowly look as it did previously to the injections, no better or worse.

 At Silverado Medical Clinic in Calgary, all of our Botox injections are performed by experienced medical physicians, ensuring you receive the best possible outcomes from your treatment.
 If you are interested in Botox injections for firmer, smoother and younger-looking skin or to help treat a medical condition such as excessive sweating or chronic headaches, book your initial consultation with Dr. Pepple.
 We are your premier choice for Botox in Calgary!